-Violation of the university's guidelines regarding the operation of bicycles, roller blades, skate boards and motorcycles is prohibited.
-Riding bicycles, roller blades or skateboards in buildings or left in hallways, staircases or lounges; unsafe or mischievous cycling, skateboarding or roller-blading on campus is prohibited.
+Riding bicycles, rollerblades, or skateboards in buildings or left in hallways, staircases, or lounges; unsafe or mischievous cycling, skateboarding, or rollerblading on campus is prohibited.
 Refer to the Policies & Procedures section in this handbook for additional information.

 223 Trespassing:

 Knowingly entering or remaining in or on university premises or any portion thereof after being notified of the exclusion from all or a portion of the university premises.